Extended Foster Care Explained

 In places without extended foster care, young people have traditionally exited foster care when they turn 18.

-In 2023, more than 15,000 young people left foster care without a permanent family, often without supportive adults in their lives.
+In 2024, just over 15,000 young people left foster care without a permanent family, often without supportive adults in their lives.
 This is known as emancipation or “aging out” of the system.

 Ideally, a young person in foster care will be reunited with their family, placed with a relative or legal guardian, or adopted by foster parents, relatives or a person previously unknown to them.
 Building lifelong family connections for children and youth is a critical job for child welfare systems.